 The coastal erosion action is even more enhanced if the coast has structural weaknesses.
 Figure 75 shows how an almost vertical fault gouge of very weathered material acted as an erosional focus and a “blow hole” developed.

 Far more spectacular though, is figure 75B showing how careful one must be when contemplating living on a cliff by the sea side.
 Not only is the destroying action of the waves perfectly clear with the gaps on the horizontal limestone succession but, compounding the weakness of the cliff, there is the vertical highly weathered dolorite dyke, almost completely converted into a brown soil, as well as a very open joint, most likely associated with the dyke.
-The fact is, most likely for safety reasons, by 2017 the house had already been removed.
+The fact is, this photo was taken in 2013 and, most likely for safety reasons, by 2017 the house had already been removed.

 Still related to the wave erosion and returning to the Tagus river estuary, its margins have long rocky sections and overall the river flows quite strongly.
 Sand needs to be dredged from the centre of the river to maintain it navigable for large tonnage shipping.
 In an attempt to develop beach tourism, the local municipalities dump that sand at the beach fronts.
 In places, this is a loosing battle because in winter, due to violent storms that sand is washed away.
 For example, according to the news media, for the 2014 holiday period, one million cubic metres of sand had to be dumped at the Caparica beach, which is at the open sea just to the South of the Tagus river estuary.
 In another case, this time on the northern side of the estuary proper, we have the same kind of evidence at the Carcavelos beach.
 Notice the difference between figures 76, where the beach is wide nice and sandy before the stormy weather,